+In this section, we recall some topological decompositions of (classical) link complements and discuss their generalizations to tiling links.
+In Section \ref{sec:volumes}, we realize these decompositions geometrically to determine the hyperbolic structure on the exterior.

 In \cite{Thurston2}, D. Thurston described a decomposition of the complement of a link in $S^3$ into octahedra, using one at each crossing, as in Figure \ref{octahedratobipyramids}(a).
-These octahedra have two ideal vertices, located on the cusps at that crossing, and four finite vertices which are identified in pairs to two finite points.
+These octahedra have two ideal vertices located on the cusps at that crossing and four finite vertices which are identified in pairs to two finite points.
 The two points are thought of as being far above and below the projection sphere for the link, and we denote them $U$ and $D$ (for up and down).
-Any such octahedron has volume less than $v_\text{oct}$, so this gives an upper bound on the volume of the link, $\text{vol}(L) \leq v_\text{oct}c(L)$.
-There exist links such that $\text{vol}(L) /c(L)$ asymptotically approaches $v_{oct}$. (cf. \cite{Champanerkar}, \cite{Champanerkar2}).
+Any such octahedron has volume less than $v_\text{oct}$, so this gives an upper bound on the volume of the link: